bor0/gidti/manuscript/chapter4.md

 1 : Integer
 ```

+Q> What's the difference between `let` and `:let`?
+Q>
+Q> `let` is an extension to the usual lambda calculus syntax.
+The expression `let x = y in e` is equivalent to `(\x . e) y`.
+It is useful since it makes it easy to shorten a lambda expression by factoring out common subexpressions.
+Q>
+Q> `:let` is different in that it is just used to bind new names at the top level of an interactive Idris session.

 Lambda (anonymous) functions are defined with the syntax `\a, b, ..., n => ...`.
 For example:

 ```